rodrigojcmello/kiskadee/packages/react/components/Button/README.md

   chose not to support this feature for simplicity and performance reasons.
 And its official web library is used border property, but we disagreed with this approach, boarders shouldn't be used for focus state.
 - **Transitions** between states are not customizable.
 We may review this in the future.
+- **Picture tag** is supported for icons, but size changes based on responsive is limited.
+You need to set the icon size on picture tag.

 Experience